freqtrade/freqtrade/docs/includes/pairlists.md

 }],
 ```

+!!!
+Note
+    `VolumePairList` does not support backtesting mode.

 #### AgeFilter

 Removes pairs that have been listed on the exchange for less than `min_days_listed` days (defaults to `10`).